API Security is an important topic and I would like in this article to get deeper into the specific case of Web Service security.

 Web Service Security

-Security of Web APIs has evolved pretty much over the past ten years.
+Security of Web APIs has evolved pretty much over the past 10 years.
 In its early days it was all about XML firewalls and protection of Web Services.
-Entire products such as Axway API Gateway, IBM Datapower or CA API Gateway were built around a number of attacks which are called “Replay attack”, “SOAP action spoofing”, “XML encryption attack” and various others.
+Entire products such as Axway API Gateway, IBM Datapower or CA API Gateway were built around a number of attacks which are called “Replay attack,” “SOAP action spoofing,” “XML encryption attack” and various others.
 Ruhr Uni Bochum did a quite spectacular attack against AWS in 2011.
 They also developed an OpenSource Tool called WS-Attacker which can be used to test and validate XML Security implementations.

-So what does an Web Service Security implementation take?
+So what does a Web Service Security implementation take?

-Actually a number of steps are required to implement this.
+Actually, a number of steps are required to implement this.
 They are embedded in some API Gateways, such as the one from the Axway API Management solution.
-They embed security measures that can be grouped into template polices, which can be reused across various services.
-With this approach, it’s a one time effort to create the templates and make them adaptable and reusable for further services that get on-boarded.
+They embed security measures that can be grouped into template policies, which can be reused across various services.
+With this approach, it’s a one-time effort to create the templates and make them adaptable and reusable for further services that get on-boarded.

 I have always been advocating for a level-based approach because not all exposed services are equal.
 The levels could be for example: